Prevention and Security Measures against the Corona Virus

 All colloquia will continue to be held online only.
 For every lecture a new link will be provided.
 As always there will be time for questions after every talk.

 Group meetings in persona are to be held only with great necessity and then limited to a maximum number of six participants.
-Please use the spacious conference rooms like Herbert Walther Hörsaal or B 0.32 and conform to the minimum distance of 1.5m.
+Please use only! spacious conference rooms like Herbert Walther Hörsaal or B 0.32 and conform to the minimum distance of 1.5m.

 For all group’s social rooms, we will mark a maximum number of people who are allowed to stay at the same time in order to avoid overcrowding.